|

 Ellen Vanderslice,

-retired from the City of Portland, where she was a project manager at
+in 2012 from the City of Portland, where she was a project manager at

 the Bureau of Transportation.